nickywongdong/wombat/documentation/INSTALL_GUIDE.md

 # Installation Guide

+## Forewarning
+Distracted driving may lead to accidents.
+Please obey all traffic laws and do not operate the system if system operation will affect your driving safety or the safety of other road users.

+By continuing with installation, you agree to these terms.

 ## Jetson TX2
 Ensure that the Jetson TX2 has been flashed with all options checked.
 L4T R28.1 is required at minimum.